The Extremals of Minkowski's Quadratic Inequality

 \subsection{Some key ideas}

 In first instance, it may be expected that the characterization of the extremals of the Minkowski and Alexandrov-Fenchel inequalities should follow from a careful analysis of the proofs of these inequalities.
-It turns out, however, that none of the known proofs provides general information on their cases of equality: the proofs rely on special cases under which only trivial equality cases arise, and deduce the general result by approximation.
-The nontrivial extremals appear only in the limit, and are therefore invisible to the proofs of these inequalities.
-This situation is no mere technical issue: as we presently explain, it arises from open questions in the foundation of convex geometry.
+It turns out, however, that none of the classical proofs provides information on the cases of equality: the proofs rely on strong regularity assumptions (such as smooth bodies or polytopes with restricted face directions) under which only trivial equality cases arise, and deduce the general result by approximation.
+The study of the nontrivial extremals requires one to work directly with general convex bodies, whose analysis gives rise to basic open questions in the foundation of convex geometry.

 From their definition, it is clear that mixed volumes are well defined for arbitrary convex bodies.
 The behavior of mixed volumes $\V(K_1,\ldots,K_n)$ as a function of the bodies $K_1,\ldots,K_n$ is far from clear, however.
 In the early literature on convex geometry \cite{Min03,BF87}, explicit formulae for mixed volumes were only available for smooth bodies or for polytopes, which do not provide a basis for the direct study of general convex bodies.
 An important advance in convex geometry, due independently to Fenchel and Jessen \cite{FJ38} and Alexandrov \cite{Ale96} in the late 1930s, was the explicit formulation of mixed volumes as a functional of a \emph{single} body $K\mapsto \V(K,C_1,\ldots,C_{n-1})$.
 These authors discovered that for arbitrary convex bodies $C_1,\ldots,C_{n-1}$ in $\mathbb{R}^n$, there exists a finite measure $S_{C_1,\ldots,C_{n-1}}$ on $S^{n-1}$ so that